rtaruni/middleware-player-interface/test/utests/ReadMe.md

 ### tests

-A directory containing the tests for each of Player's modules contained within their own sub-directory.
+A directory containing the tests for each of AAMP's modules contained within their own sub-directory.
 The CMakeLists.txt file adds all the modules' subdirectories.

 See [CMake Modules - GoogleTest](https://cmake.org/cmake/help/latest/module/GoogleTest.html)